Who is Roger Ballen?

-Despite the white settlers enjoying all the power in South Africa, in the physical heart of the country, there were several instances of extreme poverty, which served as an inescapable testimony to the failure of the regime.
+Despite the white settlers enjoying all the power in South Africa, in the physical heart of the country, there were several instances of extreme poverty, which served as an inescapable testimony to the regime’s failure.
 Many of the subjects photographed by Ballen suffered from poverty and mental disease.
 As a result, these subjects were rejected and estranged by society, which spoke further to the failure of apartheid as a political ideology in South Africa.

 Above all else, white settlers such as the Twins were severely alienated by the radical changes taking place in South African society at the time.
 Through his photography, Ballen was able to penetrate a world that had previously been masked by the mantle of Boer supremacy.
 The twins represented a group of individuals that the apartheid government wished to hide away as they represented the failures of a broken political system.

 What happened to the twins?

 The twins, only identified as Casie and Driesie, were put in a home for mentally challenged individuals in a small center in North West South Africa.
 Casie and Driesie were born in a place called Outjo, present-day Namibia, but moved to Wolmaransstad alongside their mother.
 They later returned to Namibia after their mother died and stayed with their brother and his wife.
 Then they were put in the nursing home because their relatives could not provide proper attention as the twins needed special care.